CuriouzK0d3r/cli-novel-writer/typewriter-test.md

 - The typewriter indicator should be visible in the editor info bar

 Test by placing your cursor on different lines and observing the centering behavior.

+## Troubleshooting Typewriter Mode

+If typewriter mode is not working correctly (e.g., scrolling in the wrong direction), try these steps:

+### Debug Steps
+1. Open the browser's Developer Tools (F12)
+2. Go to the Console tab
+3. Enable typewriter mode in the editor
+4. Type `debugTypewriter()` in the console and press Enter
+5. This will show detailed information about the current state

+### Common Issues
+- **Scrolling in opposite direction**: This was a bug in the scroll calculation that has been fixed
+- **Not centering properly**: Make sure your browser zoom is at 100%
+- **Jumpy scrolling**: The system now uses smooth scrolling to improve the experience

+### Debug Information
+When typewriter mode is enabled, debug information will be logged to the console showing:
+- Current cursor position
+- Number of lines before cursor
+- Calculated scroll positions
+- Padding and height values

+Use this information to verify that the calculations are working correctly.